LSSTDESC/qp/docs/developer_docs/setup.md

 ```

-The output is in the `cover` folder, which will output HTML files that provide an overview of the coverage status.
+The output is in the `cover/` folder, which will output HTML files that provide an overview of the coverage status.
 For a pull request, the goal is to have 100% coverage.

 ## Building Documentation